 Lauren recommends picking a time that works well with your schedule.
 “Ideally, you would complete a full circuit (30-40 minutes) five times a week.
 Keep yourself accountable with reminders on your phone or a note on your bathroom mirror.
 Whether you choose an inspirational phrase or a note that says ‘Work Out,’ if you see the reminder and don’t exercise, then you are choosing not do it,” says Lauren.
 “Free activity tracker apps are also available to help set goals and track your progress.”

 Time for Results

 - From the very first workout, the body produces mood-elevating endorphins.
-Simply making a commitment to positive change
+Simply making a commitment to positive change is empowering.

 - In 4–6 weeks, most people see a change in measurements and muscle tone.